wearwolf/FloppyImageRectifier/README.md

 \<Path-to-IMG-file> - A path to an IMG file, may be input or output depending on other options provided

-\<diskTypeIdentifier> - Defines the type of floppy disk
+\<Disk-Type-Identifier> - Defines the type of floppy disk

+\<Path-to-Output-File> - Optional, if specified then some program output will also be written to the specified file

 The operation performed depends on the arguments specified